-For additional support, the on-call nurse has access to the covering physician, or an alternate covering physician, to assist in physician related issues.
-A Blue Shield Promise Medical Director or licensed physician acting on behalf of the medical director is available 24 hours a day, seven days a week to assist with access issues.
+24 hours a day, seven days a week to assist with access issues.
 A Blue Shield Promise Medical Director is available should there be a need for a Peer-to-Peer review.
 Upon receipt of a request for authorization from an emergency provider, a decision will be rendered by Blue Shield Promise within 30 minutes, or the request will be deemed as approved.
 If assistance is necessary for directing or obtaining authorization for care after the immediate emergency is stabilized, the on-call nurse will assist as the liaison to PCPs, specialists, and all other providers to ensure timely access and the effective coordination of all medically necessary care for the member.

-7.5.2: Urgent/Emergent Admissions
+7.6.2: Urgent/Emergent Admissions

 Prior authorization is not required for emergency room admissions (see Emergency Services for definition of "emergency").
 If the ER post-stabilization results in an inpatient admission, the provider is required to notify Blue Shield Promise within 24 hours of the admission.
-Notification can be done by fax at (619) 219-3301 or phone at (800) 468-9935.
+Notification can be made by fax at (619) 219-3301 or phone at (800) 468-9935.
 PCP admission notification will be sent within 24 hours of the admission.
 If a provider requests authorization for post-stabilization care, Blue Shield Promise shall render a determination on behalf of a member within 30 minutes of the request.